Selected work, operating notes, and systems thinking

 • Repeatable AI-assisted delivery: research, implementation, review, browser QA, and a written handoff.

-• Security-aware AI workflow habits, especially prompt injection, tool boundaries, and validation.
+• AI-security workflow habits, especially prompt injection, tool boundaries, and validation.

 • Better notes that preserve what worked, what failed, and what should happen in the next session.